Wilfred/emacs-refactor/README.md

     * Use destructuring-bind when inlining functions that use destructuring in their arglists.
 * C: More useful refactorings, eg, inline function/variable
-* Support for other languages (esp.
-Clojure, Python, Ruby)

 ## License